amgenz15/foodieGrubProject/DesignDocuments/UserStories.md

 As a registered user I want to be able to add my own personal recipes, so others can make my recipes and enjoy them.*

+### Delete Recipe

+As a registered user I want to delete my own recipes.

+As an admin user I want to delete any recipes, so I can have control over the displayed information on the website.

 ### Nutrition Information

 As any user I want to be able to see the nutrition information for each recipe.